ckohcm/Catherine/README.md

 # Background

+Hello!

+I'm Catherine Koh, and welcome to my portfolio.
+My interest mostly lies in the domain in neuropsychology and human behavior, and I'm looking to make a career transition into this field one step at a time.
+Starting with my portfolio where I dive deeper in the subjects surrounding human behavior.
+Thanks for reading! :)

 You can use the [editor on GitHub](https://github.com/ckohcm/Steam_Reviews_Analysis/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.